creame/joinchat/README.md

 ## Installation

-1. Upload the entire `whatsappme` folder to the `/wp-content/plugins/` directory.
+1. Upload the entire `joinchat` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.

 ## Changelog